Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 10. Fiesta Skirts

-When you visit the dana made it site you'll see a bunch of finished fiesta skirts, so you'll get lots of ideas on how to style them.
+When you visit the Made Everyday site you'll see a bunch of finished fiesta skirts, so you'll get lots of ideas on how to style them.
 A very easy and fun project.

 12. Cardboard Birds